davidSimek/stable_diffusion_webui_docker_setup/README.md

 ## Some additional information
 - this image is suposed to only run [Stable Diffusion Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 It contains almost no software, except what is needed to use it.
+- to download models and stuff like that, you can use `wget`